 Having pupils engage in extended independent thinking and practice on a regular basis;

-Delivering academically-challenging content that exposes students to the best of what has been thought and said;
+Delivering academically-challenging content that exposes students to the best of what has been thought and said in each subject;

 Supporting students in the self-managing of uniform, punctuality, equipment and conduct in line with the behaviour policy;